As a parent you don’t need anyone to tell you how important sleep is – both for you and your baby!

 Do Babies Sleep Better With Sleep Sacks?

-The great thing about using a sleep sack is that it helps build a consistent sleep routine.
+The great thing about using a sleep sack is that it helps build a consistent routine.

-By dressing your baby in a sleep sack before every nap or night time sleep, your baby will come to associate the bag with sleep and this should help with the transition from awake to sleep time and from sleeping in your arms to independent sleeping.
+By dressing your baby in a sack before every nap or every night, your baby will come to associate the bag with sleep and this should help with the transition from awake to going down and from sleeping in your arms to independent sleeping.

 Are Sleep Sacks Safe For Babies Who Can Roll Over?